Opening Statement

 Theoretical and Conceptual Basis

 The theoretical framework of the given study will be premised on the Social Learning Theory, which also called Social Cognitive Theory.
 Firstly introduced by Albert Bandura, the theory refers to many approaches of learning theories about moral actions.
 From a social learning perspective, hence, it is possible to learn how to behave morally.
 From childhood, individuals are traditionally encouraged to behave correctly and are punished when their actions are not morally justified.
-In the course of development and growth, children internalize the parents’ expectation and use established standards of conduct while making moral decisions.
-According to Bandura (1969), “…provision of social models is also an indispensible means of transmitting and modifying behavior in situations where errors are likely to produce costly or fatal consequences” (p.
+In the course of development and growth, children internalize the parents’ expectations and use established standards of conduct while making moral decisions.
+According to Bandura (1969), “…provision of social models is also an indispensable means of transmitting and modifying behavior in situations where errors are likely to produce costly or fatal consequences” (p.
 213).
 Interpreting this, behavior is determined by a sophisticated interaction of behavioral, situational, personal, and contextual factors.
 This process is also called reciprocal determinism implying that environmental processes and cognitive variables interact.

 Previous Applications of the Theoretical Framework